rabelloo/n11n/README.md

 });
 ```

-Feel free whatever as a key, but your only parameter is the item itself:
+Feel free to use whatever as a key, but your only parameter is the item itself:

 ```typescript
 schema<Movie>({